X-rayLaser/TorchAssistant/README.md

 But in simple cases, they may be omitted.

 ### Pipeline
-Pipeline is a self-contained specification that describes computational graph, source of training data, which losses and metrics to compute.
+Pipeline is a self-contained entity that describes computational graph, the source of training data, which losses and metrics to compute.
-In other words, it fully describes a single iteration in a training loop.
+In other words, it fully describes a single iteration of a training loop.
 It is easy to create multiple pipelines where different pipelines may use different processing graphs, datasets, losses and metrics.

 ### Training stage
 A (training) stage is a self-contained specification of the entire training process.
-Basically, it specifies which pipeline to use for training and validation and a stopping condition.
+Basically, it specifies which pipeline to use for training and validation as well as a stopping condition.
 The latter serves to determine when the stage is done.
-The simplest stopping condition just sets the number of epochs for completion.
+The simplest stopping condition just sets the number of epochs before completion.
-It is possible to create multiple stages, each of them with different pipelines and stopping conditions.
+It is possible to create multiple stages, each of them having different pipelines and stopping conditions.

 # Specification format